 If you are looking at a loose coin at a coin show or at a dealer's shop, be aware of any felt-lined coin tray or other soft surfaces the dealer may provide.
 If you don't see one, asked the dealer if he has one that you can use.
 Then, be sure to hold the coin over it when you pick it up.

-Most dealers put their coins in some kind of holder, coin flip or a cardboard 2x2, but from time-to-time, you may have to hold a loose coin without any drop protection.
-In this case, use your other hand as a "catch-guard," holding your cupped left hand slightly below the coin so that if you do drop it, your other hand will catch it.
+Most dealers put their coins in some sort of holder, coin flip or a cardboard 2x2, but from time-to-time, you may have to hold a loose coin without any drop protection.
+In this case, use your other hand as a "catch-guard," keeping your cupped left hand slightly below the coin so that if you do drop it, your other hand will catch it.

 Do not spit on your coins.